seL4/docs/Hardware/Rpi4.md

 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

-# Raspberry PI 4 Model B
+# Raspberry Pi 4 Model B

 ## Serial connection
 Serial TX and RX are located at GPIO pins 14 and 15 respectively